 One of the key uses of Openprise is various types of sales routing and assignment for CRM data.
 This includes:

 Unlike other solutions that run in your CRM, Openprise performs these logical operations within the Openprise Cloud platform, then updates the CRM with the final assignments.
 The routing model is usually set up and managed from a simple spreadsheet that can be easily updated when the sales team goes through changes.
 This is a very unique and highly manageable approach to automate processes like lead routing.

 By simply cloning the routing automation setup and creating different territory models in different spreadsheets, the sales ops team can run simulations with actual CRM data to see which model produces the optimal distribution of current pipeline among the sales reps.
 Openprise’s built-in analytics makes analyzing the model’s output quick and simple.
 The chosen spreadsheet model can then be used to drive production routing processes whenever the new territory model is to take effect.
-There is no guessing, no assumptions, and no wishful thinking, just pure data-driven approach to sales territory modeling.
+There’s no guessing, no assumptions, and no wishful thinking, just a pure data-driven approach to a sales territory model.